-You can experience nausea for a variety of reasons, including pregnancy, medication use, food poisoning, and infection.
-Nausea can range from being mildly uncomfortable and unpleasant to seriously interfering with your daily activities.
+You can experience nausea for a variety of reasons.
+These can include pregnancy, medication use, food poisoning, and infection.
+Nausea can range from mildly uncomfortable and unpleasant to severe enough to interfere with your daily life.

-Acid reflux, a symptom of gastroesophageal reflux disease (GERD), can be a cause of nausea, according to the American College of Gastroenterology (ACG).
-Recognizing GERD symptoms and treating them under the supervision of your physician can help you avoid acid reflux-induced nausea.
+Acid reflux, a symptom of gastroesophageal reflux disease (GERD), can cause nausea.
+Recognizing GERD symptoms and treating them under the supervision of your doctor can help you avoid acid reflux-induced nausea.

 - tomatoes and red sauces

 - spicy foods

 - carbonated beverages

 - caffeinated beverages